It’s the last day of the year.

 I never felt the need to open an SRS account because due to my income level, and the tax relief that I had in the past, the tax that I eventually pay is a very small percentage of my total income.

 However, recently, I started to get very uneasy with the number of articles in the mainstream publications, and on TV regarding working longer, discussion on retirement and the retirement age.

 I got a freaking feeling that they will extend the statutory retirement age.

 When that happens, so will the penalty-free SRS withdrawal age.

 So why not spend $1 to fix that penalty withdrawal age?

 I did some research and seems that I cannot find any noticeable difference in the offering of UOB, OCBC and DBS.

 So I just go with the easiest option which is to open an SRS account with DBS.

 It is easiest because opening a lot of accounts with DBS is just a few clicking processes.

-If you navigate accordingly, and follow the instructions, all it takes is transfer $1 to open it.
+If you navigate accordingly and follow the instructions, all it takes is to transfer $1 to open it.